zpqlam12/XCAD/README.md

 ## Pretrained Models
-Thanks to Davi Frossard you can download a pretrained weight (from caffe, not from pytorch) here https://www.cs.toronto.edu/~frossard/vgg16/vgg16_weights.npz.
+Thanks to Davi Frossard you can download a pretrained weight here https://www.cs.toronto.edu/~frossard/vgg16/vgg16_weights.npz.

 ## How to use